Chan Sow Lin: Personal life

-On 8 June 1927, Chan passed away at his residence at 20 Klyne Street, Kuala Lumpur.
+On 8 June 1927, Chan died at his residence at 20 Klyne Street, Kuala Lumpur.
 He was buried at the Guangdong Cemetery in Sungei Besi, Malaysia.

 Legacy

 The British Malayan government named a road Jalan Chan Sow Lin, after him, to commemorate his contributions to the development of Kuala Lumpur.
 It is said that the road was famous for ironworks, even after his death.
 The road is nestled between the Sungai Besi airport and Pudu and is now an industrial zone.